marcglasberg/assorted_layout_widgets/README.md

 it doesn't try to have a similar API, and it doesn't do all that `Column` does.
 In special, `Expanded` and `Flexible` widget don't work inside of `ColumnSuper`, and it will overflow if the column is not big enough to fit its contents.
-`ColumnSuper` is meant only to certain use cases where the native Column won't work, like when you need overlapping cells.*
+`ColumnSuper` is meant only to certain use cases where `Column` won't work, like when you need overlapping cells.*

 Try running the <a href="https://github.com/marcglasberg/assorted_layout_widgets/blob/master/example/lib/main_column_super.dart">ColumnSuper example</a>.